WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 WHAT IS DATA CARVING?

-Data carving is a technique that a forensic technologist will use to attempt to recover information that has been deleted.
+Data carving is a technique that a forensic examiner uses to attempt to recover information that has been deleted.
 This is possible because of how files identify their type (.doc, .docx, .txt, .pdf, etc.) to an operating system.
 They do this by having a unique combination of hexadecimal characters at the beginning (header) of the file and a sometimes a different unique combination of hexadecimal characters at the end (footer) of the file.
 These strings of characters are not visible to the user and have no meaning for them, – this is simply done so the operating system and software programs know what they are working with.
 For example when you save a .docx file to your computer, the first thing that is recorded to your storage media is the hexadecimal characters “50 4B 03 04 14 00 06 00” and towards the end of the file the hexadecimal characters “50 4B 05 06” will be found.
 With specialized software it is possible to search for these strings of characters and extract (carve) the information that exists between them.
 Carving is possible for many file types and not just documents.

 WHAT IS DE-NISTING?

-De-nisting is the process of removing files from a data set that can be identified as non-user created.
+De-NISTing is the process of removing files from a data set that can be identified as non-user created.
 The types of files generally removed by this operation include operating system files and files belonging to commercial computer programs.
 These files are identified by matching hash sums to hashes contained within the National Software Reference Library hash sheets.
 These listings are maintained by the National Institute of Standards and Technology, or NIST.

 WHAT IS HARD DRIVING IMAGING?